This recipe is a work in progress

 Now that we have a volume, a service, and a namespace, we can create a deployment for the mqtt pod.
 Note below the use of volume mounts, environment variables, as well as the secrets.

-I share (with my patreon patrons) a private "premix" git repository, which includes necessary .yml files for all published recipes.
-This means that patrons can launch any recipe with just a
+I share (with my sponsors) a private "premix" git repository, which includes necessary .yml files for all published recipes.
+This means that sponsors can launch any recipe with just a

 git pull and a